akoidan/pychat/CONTRIBUTING.md

 Icons
 =====
 Chat uses [fontello](fontello.com) and its api for icons.
 To edit fonts execute `sh download_content.sh fonts_session`.
-After this open generated url browser, edit everything as you like (you're redirected with a session so every change will be saved in fontello for 24 hours.
-After you finish download changes with `sh download_content.sh download_fontello`.
+After this open generated url browser, edit everything as you like (you're redirected with a session so every change will be saved in fontello for 24 hours, edit icons and click on "Save session".
+Afterwords execute `sh download_content.sh download_fontello`.
 If you did everything right new icons should appear in [demo.html](https://127.0.0.1:8000/static/demo.html)

 Database migrations
 ===================